pingidentity/terraform-provider-pingfederate/docs/resources/data_store.md

 - `connection_timeout` (Number) The maximum number of milliseconds that a connection attempt should be allowed to continue before returning an error.
 A value of `-1` causes the pool to wait indefinitely.
 Defaults to `0`.
 - `create_if_necessary` (Boolean) Indicates whether temporary connections can be created when the Maximum Connections threshold is reached.
 Default value is `false`.
 - `dns_ttl` (Number) The maximum time in milliseconds that DNS information are cached.
 Defaults to `0`.
+- `encrypted_password` (String) The encrypted password credential required to access the data store.
+Requires `user_dn` to be set.
+Only one of this attribute and `password` can be set.
 - `follow_ldap_referrals` (Boolean) Follow LDAP Referrals in the domain tree.
 The default value is `false`.
 This property does not apply to PingDirectory as this functionality is configured in PingDirectory.
 - `hostnames` (List of String) The default LDAP host names.
 This field is required if `hostnames_tags` is not specified.
 Failover can be configured by providing multiple host names.
 - `hostnames_tags` (Attributes Set) The set of host names and associated tags for this LDAP data store.
 This is required if 'hostnames' is not provided. (see [below for nested schema](#nestedatt--ldap_data_store--hostnames_tags))